mattcroat/joy-of-code/posts/avoid-sharing-server-and-client-state-in-sveltekit/avoid-sharing-server-and-client-state-in-sveltekit.md

 There are other methods you can use to pass the data returned from `load` functions around components we're going to explore next.

-## Using The Page Store To Acess Data From Load Functions
+## Using The Page Store To Access Data From Load Functions

 You can use the `page` store from SvelteKit to access the page data returned from `load` functions in the current route and the parent layout.